-Adjusting the Focus and Keystone
+Adjusting the Zoom, Focus and Keystone

-- 1. Use the Image-zoom control (on the projector only) to resize the projected image and screen size (3). - 2.
-Use the Image-focus control (on the projector only) to sharpen the projected image (A).
+- 1 Use the Image-zoom control (on the projector only) to resize the projected image and screen size (). - 2.
+Use the Image-focus control (on the projector only) to sharpen the projected image (A). - 3.
+Press the KEYSTONE button on the remote control.